chentenchi/chentenchi/README.md

 I'm a data analyst focused on using **Python, SQL, Tableau, machine learning, and applied AI** to turn data into practical business solutions.

 My background includes both **analytics and HR/People Operations**, which has given me experience working with business stakeholders, operational data, and real-world processes.
-I'm currently focused on continuing to grow in data analytics, data science, and AI-focused roles.
+I’m focused on growing in analytics, data science, and applied AI roles.

 ## Featured Projects